MGGemme/Miranda-Portfolio/README.md

 ## About Me

 Hi!
-I’m Miranda and I have a background in public health, pharmacy, and applied machine learning.
+I’m Miranda and I have a background in public health, pharmacy, and machine learning.
 I enjoy working on real-world problems where I can use data to make things more efficient and understandable.

 Most of my work is done in R and Python, but I also use SQL, Tableau, and any other tools required by the project.
 I’m a quick learner and always open to learning new skills or technologies when the project calls for it.